 In color fundus photographs, atrophy severe enough to reveal sclera and a central island of healthy retina can be seen.
 However, autofluorescence images show the boundaries of this healthy retinal island (white arrows) much more clearly.
 The well-defined polygonal geometric shape of this island is typical of choroideremia.

-Credit: M. Giray Ersoz, MD, FEBO
+Credit: M. Giray Ersoz, MD, FEBO, Retina Specialist

-Biruni University School of Medicine, Department of Ophthalmology, Istanbul, Turkey
+Arel University School of Medicine, Department of Ophthalmology, Istanbul, Turkey

 Instagram accounts: @retina.review and @retina.dr.girayersoz